shaimaamasry2022/Udacity-ABTest-final-project/README.md

 For this project, I will be working to understand the results of an A/B test run by an e-commerce website.
 The goal is to work through this notebook to help the company understand if they should:
 Implement the new webpage, Keep the old webpage, or Perhaps run the experiment longer to make their decision.
-The data I worked on is available on this link: https://video.udacity-data.com/topher/2017/December/5a32c9a0_analyzeabtestresults-2/analyzeabtestresults-2.zip
+The data I worked on is available on the repository and can be also found at this link: https://video.udacity-data.com/topher/2017/December/5a32c9a0_analyzeabtestresults-2/analyzeabtestresults-2.zip